 This should be in the form of a statement of the proposed area of research and should include:

 - delineation of the research topic

 - a brief list of major secondary sources

 We accept applications from October for students wanting to start the following September.

 We encourage you to complete your application as early as possible, even if you haven't finished your current programme of study.
 It's very common to be offered a place conditional on you achieving a particular qualification.

-If you're applying for external funding from one of the Research Councils, make sure you submit your application no later than 31 January.
+If you're applying for external funding from one of the Research Councils, make sure you submit your application by the deadline they've specified.

 Admission to many programmes is by interview, unless you live outside the UK.
 Occasionally we'll make candidates an offer of a place on the basis of their application and qualifications alone.